stvadrian/CRUD-Python/README.md

 # CRUD-Python
-This project implements a simple login and registration system using Node.js, Express, and a MySQL database.
+This project implements a simple login and registration system using Python, Django, and a MySQL database.
 It provides functionalities for user authentication, registration, and redirection to a dashboard displaying registered users.

 ## Features